johnroutledge/milestone-project-1/README.md

 # Bilingual Boys
 User Centric Frontend Development Milestone Project.

+There is currently a huge interest in Thailand for parents to advance their children's English ability by teaching them themselves.
+Even though children study English in school from a young age, the quality of lessons is often lacking.
+With this in mind, I have developed a website which addresses these needs.

+Secondly, there is has been a sharp increase in the rate of mixed-race (Thai/non-Thai) marriages.
+This, in turn, has led to an increase in couples/families emigrating to the UK from Thailand.

-This website is the go-to site for any Thai family thinking of moving to the UK.
-It provides a realistic and up-to-date view of what life in the UK is like for Thai families, what the visa requirements and procedures are and also essential survival English language help.
+This website is the go-to site for any Thai (or Thai/British) family thinking of moving to the UK.
+It provides a realistic and up-to-date view of what life in the UK is like for Thai families, what the visa requirements and procedures are and also English language lessons for both parents and children alike.

 While there are a seemingly endless supply of English teaching resources flooding the internet, as well as a plethora of UK immigration services, the USP of this website is that it combines both of these from the perspective of a Thai/English family